cake-tech/cake-docs/docs/support/buy.md

 # Buy support

-Cake Wallet currently supports Onramper, Robinhood Connect, and DFX for purchasing cryptocurrencies into your wallet.
+Cake Wallet supports a wide range of providers for purchasing cryptocurrencies using fiat currencies like USD, GBP, and Euros.

 ## Onramper

 We use an [Onramper](https://onramper.com) widget to display most crypto providers.
 If you have an issue with the widget itself, please contact Cake Wallet support.

-If you need support with your exchange provider, please find the support info for your provider on the [Onramper Knowledge](https://knowledge.onramper.com/how-can-i-get-help) website.
+If you need support with your exchange provider, please find the support info for your provider on the [Onramper](https://knowledge.onramper.com/how-can-i-get-help) website.

 ---